metagenlab/diag_pipelines/docs/workflows.rst

 Workflows
 ---------

-Current available workflows are implemented in the folder **workflows**.
-Each workflow will depend on **rules** and can also depend on other workflows. **Rules** are sorted with respect to their general function in different folders.
+Current available workflows are implemented in the folder ``workflows``.
+Each workflow will depend on ``rules``, stored in the folder of the same name, and can also depend on other workflows. ``rules`` are sorted with respect to their general function in different folders.

-Higher level functions are also included in **workflows**:

-* ``logging.rules`` archives all logs, commands, and configuration files used every time snakemake is run (excluding dry runs)
-* ``making_sample_dataset.rules`` determines which local samples and sra are going to be used on the run, based on the configuration files and the fastq read files present

-**Workflows** for generating **core genomes** of species are also included.
+``workflows`` for generating **core genomes** of species are also included.
 They can have three different origins:

 * The cgMLST scheme of `ridom <http://www.cgmlst.org/ncs>`_
 * The cgMLST scheme of `enterobase <http://enterobase.warwick.ac.uk/>`_